 Everything exceeded my expectations, and Ella had a great time and was well taken care of.
 I felt like Ella was joining the Dockendorf family for two weeks! – April Black, St. Augustine, FL

 “Dock” lives in Flat Rock, NC, a few miles from Camp Pinnacle, with his wife, Jane, and their four children: Audrey, Ella, Ava Rees, and Charlie.
 Dock founded Camp Pinnacle’s sister company, Adventure Treks, in 1993, which quickly became one of the nation’s leading and most respected summer adventure programs for teenagers.
 Dock holds a master’s degree in management from Cornell University and serves as an elected Flat Rock Village council member.
-He is a former competitive freestyle skier, whitewater paddler, and marathon runner.
+He is an avid trail runner, whitepaddler paddler, mountain biker, and former competitive freestyle skier.
 He’s also a Wilderness First Responder and skilled outdoorsman, and he has been featured on “Good Morning America.”
 In 2015, Dock and Jane won the Camp Industry Leadership Award.

 Jane is the main point of parent contact during the summer.
 She grew up in Buffalo, NY, where she was an accomplished rower.
 She has a bachelor’s degree in political science from Fordham University and a master’s degree in education from Appalachian State University, and she is a former fifth-grade teacher.
 When not driving her four children all over North Carolina for soccer games, she can often be found running, biking, or swimming.

 Steve is the executive director of Camp Champions in Texas with his wife, Susie, and their four children: Wiley, Liam, Terrill, and Virginia.
-After graduating from Davidson College, Steve worked on Wall Street before attending Harvard Business School.
+Though Steve resides in Texas, he plays a valuable and supportive behind-the-scenes role at Camp Pinnacle.
+After graduating from Davidson College, Steve worked on Wall Street before attending Harvard Business School, where he was a Baker Scholar.
 Steve has been featured in the Wall Street Journal and American Way publications, serves on the board of the American Camping Association, and is a featured blogger for Psychology Today.

 Fayssoux comes from a long line of Camp Pinnacle alumni.
 She spent her childhood summers at Pinnacle, and she joined our team in 2012 after spending five summers at Camp Laurel South in Casco, ME.
 Fayssoux grew up in Spartanburg, SC, and holds a bachelor’s degree in fine arts from Clemson University.
 She has lived in Chile, Spain, and the Virgin Islands and enjoys traveling and exploring different cultures.
 Fayssoux’s favorite camp activities include archery, arts and crafts, and baking with our chef, Richard.